vijaymathew/nex/docs/md/COMPILED_REPL_DEFAULT_EXIT_CRITERIA.md

-# Compiled REPL Default Exit Criteria
+# Compiled REPL Defaulting Record

-` :backend compiled ` is safe to make the default only when all of these are true.
+Compiled REPL is now the default REPL backend.
+This note records the criteria that were used to justify that switch, what evidence exists, and what still needs continued observation after the flip.

 ## Exit Criteria